"Intimidation, harassment, inducement": RATTAWU indicts boss, petition Lai

-Controversy Ensues As Radio, TV Workers Petition Lai Mohammed, Calls for Suspension of Leader
+Crisis Rocks National Theatre As Radio, TV Workers Petition Lai Mohammed, Calls for Suspension of GM

-The radio, television, theatre and art workers union of Nigeria (RATTAWU) has called for the suspension of its general manager, Prof Sunny Ododo, over allegations bordering on misappropriation of funds.
+The Radio, Television, Theatre and Arts Workers’ Union of Nigeria, (RATTAWU), National Theatre chapter, has called for the immediate suspension of its General Manager, Prof. Sunny Ododo, over allegations bordering on misappropriation of funds.

 This call for the ouster of Prof Ododo was contained in a statement made available to Legit.ng on Monday, April 2.